Remove mistakes

 View the waveform and detect segments

 Once uploaded, the full waveform renders in your browser.
-For recordings 8 minutes or longer, use the Auto-Cut feature to automatically detect silent gaps between segments.
-The tool analyzes audio energy levels and marks natural break points between songs or topics.
+For recordings 8 minutes or longer, use Auto-Cut to detect silent gaps between segments.
+For speech files on supported devices, optional local browser-based Whisper word detection can show words and approximate word timings.

 Review and fine-tune your segments

 Click and drag on the waveform to manually create a segment, or adjust the start and end points of any auto-detected segment.
-You can preview each segment by clicking play before committing to a download.
+Every time you trim a segment edge, AudioMultiCut plays that edge right away so you can hear exactly what changed.

 Download individually or all at once

-Download each segment as an MP3 or WAV file, or use the batch export to download all segments in a single ZIP archive.
+Download each segment as an MP3 or WAV file, or use batch export to download all segments one after another.
 Files are named sequentially and are ready to use immediately.

 Musicians and bands record full rehearsals and need individual tracks per song for review, archiving, or sharing with bandmates.
+Teams and consultants record standups, client calls, discovery meetings, trainings, and user interviews, then split them into decisions, requirements, and follow-up clips.
 Teachers and educators record hour-long lectures and split them into topic-based clips for students to study.
 Podcasters and journalists record long interviews and extract the best moments as standalone clips.
-Language learners and their tutors split lesson recordings so students can replay specific exercises.
-Event organizers and venues capture live shows and provide performers with their individual sets.
+Voiceover creators bring generated speech from ElevenLabs, Speechify, Murf, PlayAI, LOVO, WellSaid, and other voice-generator tools, then cut it into sentences, script lines, pickups, and alternate takes.

 Because AudioMultiCut runs entirely in your browser using the Web Audio API, your recordings stay completely private.
 No audio data ever leaves your device, so interviews, private lessons, and other sensitive recordings never leave your machine.